 In fact, some studies have found that coconut nectar contains more calories per teaspoon than table sugar.

 At the end of the day, nectar is still a sugar and, therefore, not essential to our diets.

 Even if they’re filled with fruits or vegetables, or are made with seemingly healthy ingredients like oats or bran, muffins are still calorie bombs that are loaded with sugar and fat – similar to cakes.

-This is even worse if you eat muffins for breakfast, as without an adequate intake of fiber, you won’t feel full (leading you to indulge again).
+This is even worse if you eat muffins for breakfast, as without an adequate intake of fibre, you won’t feel full (leading you to indulge again).

 This why it’s so important to know what goes into your muffin if you can’t live without them.

 The supermarket cereal aisle generally contains two major ingredients: processed wheat and sugar.

 Even cereals marketed as ‘organic’ or ‘healthy’ often contain high levels of salt and sugar.